vgurianov/uml-sp/docs/case_studies/organism/organism.md

 #### Multicellular organism
 The “Node” frame define “Multicellular organism” concept.
 A “iTime” slot define “Biological time” concept.
 The organism can be in two phases, information and fission phases, a change these phases are biological time of organism.
-For example, we considered to next a simple grammar.
+For example, we considered to following a simple grammar.
 ```
 Axiom: A
 Rules: xAy -> A, xAx -> B, yAy -> D, xBy -> B